 Draft: Phase IV

 The college continues to operate mostly remotely.
-The following programs move at least partially on campus, in addition to those in Phases I, II and III.
+The following programs move at least partially on campus, in addition to those in Phases I and II.

 - Career Technical Education lecture/labs